Stjerneklar/QuiaMalaeMemoriae/README.md

 Secondarily include own projects or examples from first semester.

 Currently contains working examples of
-- BasicTypes
-- Excercise1
-- MyFirstObject
-- AbstractShapes
-- BirdInheritance
+- BasicTypes, Excercise1, MyFirstObject, AbstractShapes, BirdInheritance
-- an expanded upon CountryCode exploring the use of lists and different code flows.
+- Custom expanded CountryCode class using lists and different code flows.

-working on another 6 examples.
+- StoryTeller: an adventure in XML, LINQ, Lists and Objects